jjackoway/pong-master/README.md

 ```
 export MONGO=mongodb://localhost:27017
 export DATABASE=pongbot
-#PORT will be set to 5000

 python app.py
 ```

+The `PORT` will be set to 5000 automatically in dev mode.